weiyithu/SurroundOcc/README.md

 cd $Home/tools/generate_occupancy_nuscenes
 python process_your_own_data.py --to_mesh --with_semantic --data_path $your_own_data_folder$ --len_sequence $frame number$
 ```
-You can use --whole_scene_to_mesh to generate a complete static scene at one time, then add the moving object point cloud, and finally divide it into small scenes.
+You can use --whole_scene_to_mesh to generate a complete static scene with all frames at one time, then add the moving object point cloud, and finally divide it into small scenes.
+In this way, we can accelerate the generation process and get denser but more uneven occupancy labels.

 ## Acknowledgement
 Many thanks to these excellent projects: